uncenter/uncenter.dev/src/content/archive.md

 ---
+title: Archives
+description: All of my (archived) articles in one place.
+templateEngineOverride: njk
 eleventyExcludeFromCollections: true
-title: "Archives"
-layout: base
-templateEngineOverride: njk
 ---

 <p>You can find all of my archived articles here.
 For current articles, see <a href="/posts/">my blog</a>.</p>